 National and Digital Opportunities

-During this time when physically travelling to another country is not possible, there are ways to remain connected and continue learning and working internationally.
+When physically travelling to another country is not possible, there are ways to remain connected and continue learning and working internationally.
 Our European programmes include national and digital opportunities in youth, education and training, including volunteering in Ireland and virtual youth exchanges.
 Read more about these opportunities on our blog.

-Travel Advice for Erasmus+ and European Solidarity Corps Project Participants and Beneficiaries
+Erasmus+ and European Solidarity Corps Project Advice

 If your Erasmus+ or European Solidarity Corps activities involve travel to or transit through affected regions, or hosting participants from those regions, please take the following steps:

 - Check the Department of Foreign Affairs (DFA) website for travel advice